 The emergence of advanced conventional weapons is widely recognized as one of the major challenges to strategic stability in the so-called second nuclear age.
 Such conventional weapons can travel at extremely high speeds and strike targets with extraordinary accuracy.
 Among all conventional military capabilities, hypersonic weapons present perhaps the greatest challenge.
 These types of weapons, which are currently under development in both the United States and China, can potentially travel long distances at speeds of more than Mach 5, and they have a much greater capability to change flight trajectory than ballistic missiles.
 This emerging conventional military technology is potentially capable of disrupting mutually vulnerable relationships between nuclear powers by blurring the lines between conventional and nuclear warfare.

 The United States has the most advanced hypersonic technology development program, and it has expressed interest in deploying such weapons.
 According to the Obama administration’s 2010 Nuclear Posture Review Report, for instance, conventional weapons are slated to play a more important role in the U.S. deterrence posture.
 Hence, the US investment in the development of hypersonic weapons is causing major Chinese concerns.

-This is the introduction to the author’s chapter in the forthcoming book The End of Strategic Stability?
+A revised version of this paper was published in the book The End of Strategic Stability?
 Nuclear Weapons and the Challenge of Regional Rivalries